The Undergraduate Catalog

-A grade of I must be removed during the next semester (not counting summer session) in which the student is enrolled in the university or it automatically becomes an F. The instructor will set a time for the removal of the incomplete, in no case later than three weeks prior to the end of the semester.
-Instructors must submit the proper removal of incomplete form to the Office of the Registrar at least two weeks prior to the end of the semester.
-If the student does not return to school, the I must be removed within one year, or it automatically becomes an F. An incomplete may not be removed by repeating the course.
-If a student enrolls in a course in which he or she has an incomplete, the I will automatically become an F. No student will be allowed to graduate with an incomplete on his or her record.
+A grade of “I” must be replaced by an actual letter grade by the instructor during the next semester (not counting summer session) in which the student is enrolled in the university or it automatically becomes an F. The instructor will set a date for the removal of the incomplete, in no case later than three weeks prior to deadline as posted on the academic calendar.
+Instructors must complete a grade change from “I” to the appropriate grade through Banner Self Service at least two weeks prior to the end of the semester.
+If the student does not return to school, the “I” must be removed within one year, or it automatically becomes an F. An incomplete may not be removed by repeating the course.
+If a student enrolls in a course in which they have an incomplete on their record, the “I” will automatically become an F. No student will be allowed to graduate with an incomplete on their record.

 Grade Replacement Policy

-A student is permitted to use the Grade Replacement Policy a maximum of four times for courses below 3000 in which he or she has earned a grade C-, D+, D, D- or F. For example, a student may replace a grade in four different courses or may replace a single course grade a maximum of four times or a combination thereof not to exceed the limits of the policy.
-Approval to use the policy will not be given if a student wishes to repeat a course after he or she has successfully completed an advanced course covering the same or similar material (e.g. a course for which the repeated course is a prerequisite.)
+A student is permitted to use the Grade Replacement Policy a maximum of four times for courses in which he or she has earned a grade C-, D+, D, D- or F. For example, a student may replace a grade in four different courses or may replace a single course grade a maximum of four times or a combination thereof not to exceed the limits of the policy.

-The grade replacements will be automatically processed for courses worth 3 or more semester hours.
-The student must request a grade replacement for 1 or 2 semester hour courses by completing a grade replacement form and submitting it to the Office of the Registrar.
+The grade replacement will be automatically processed for courses worth 3 or more semester hours.
+The student must request a grade replacement for 1 or 2 semester hour courses by completing a grade replacement form located on the Office of the Registrar website.
 The grade replacement form must be submitted by the last day of classes of the semester in which the student retakes the course in order for the grade replacement(s) to be reflected in the student’s GPA and Academic Standing for the current semester.
-Although the original grade will not be used in determining the GPA of the student, the original grade will remain on the student’s permanent academic record and will be included in the calculation for degrees with distinction.
+Although the original grade will not be used in determining the GPA of the student, the original grade will remain on the student’s permanent academic record.
 The replacement grade, or last grade, stands.
 Students receiving an F on the replacement grade must repeat the course if credit is required for graduation.
-In the event that the original grade was a C-, D+, D, D-, no additional credit hours will be awarded.
-The grade replacement policy does not apply to courses taken prior to fall 1994.
+If the original grade was a C-, D+, D, D- no additional credit hours will be awarded.

 Academic Eligibility Standards